alfadindrawan/alfadindrawan/README.md

 💞️ I’m looking to collaborate with other peoples

-⚡ Fun fact: I love playing game
+⚡ Fun fact: I love playing game and playing guitar

 <!---
 alfadindrawan/alfadindrawan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.